zmike/zmike.github.io/_posts/2021-11-11-real-benchmarking.md

 Thankfully, a smart person did say that and then [do the accompanying work](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/13741).
 The result is that finally, after all these years, zink can actually perform well in a real benchmark:

 [![happygears.png]({{site.url}}/assets/happygears.png)]({{site.url}}/assets/happygears.png)

+## Stay Tuned
+For more exciting zink updates.
+You won't want to miss them.